-- (1) the PC Pricer amount for Providence Alaska Medical Center is multiplied by 2.38; - (2) the PC Pricer amount for Mat-Su Regional Medical Center is multiplied by 1.84; - (3) the PC Pricer amount for Bartlett Regional Hospital is multiplied by 1.79; - (4) the PC Pricer amount for Fairbanks Memorial Hospital is multiplied by 1.48; - (5) the PC Pricer amount for Alaska Regional Hospital multiplied by 2.32; - (6) the PC Pricer amount for Yukon Kuskokwim Delta Regional Hospital is multiplied by 2.63; - (7) the PC Pricer amount for Central Peninsula General Hospital is multiplied by 1.38; - (8) the PC Pricer amount for Alaska Native Medical Center is multiplied by 2.53; - (9) the PC Pricer amount for Mt.
-Edgecumbe Hospital is multiplied by 1.83; - (10) except as otherwise provided by Alaska law, the PC Pricer amount for all other inpatient acute care hospitals is multiplied by 2.02; - (11) hospitals may seek additional payment for unusually expensive implantable devices if the invoice cost of the device or devices was more than \$25,000.
+- the PC Pricer amount for Providence Alaska Medical Center is multiplied by 2.38; - (2) the PC Pricer amount for Mat-Su Regional Medical Center is multiplied by 1.84; - (3) the PC Pricer amount for Bartlett Regional Hospital is multiplied by 1.79; - (4) the PC Pricer amount for Fairbanks Memorial Hospital is multiplied by 1.48; - (5) the PC Pricer amount for Alaska Regional Hospital is multiplied by 2.32; - (6) the PC Pricer amount for Yukon Kuskokwim Delta Regional Hospital is multiplied by 2.63; - (7) the PC Pricer amount for Central Peninsula General Hospital is multiplied by 1.38; - (8) the PC Pricer amount for Alaska Native Medical Center is multiplied by 2.53; - (9) except as otherwise provided by Alaska law, the PC Pricer amount for all other inpatient acute care hospitals is multiplied by 2.02; - (10) hospitals may seek additional payment for unusually expensive implantable devices if the invoice cost of the device or devices was more than \$25,000.
 Invoices are required to be submitted for payment.
 Payment will be the invoice cost minus \$25,000 plus 10 percent of the difference.